We are located on the South end of Old Town Shopping Center beside Dollar General. The Shopping Center with Food Lion on Reynolda Road.

 PRICE

-Monthly tuition is $49 per month based on $12.25 per class.
-There is No registration fee.
+Dance class monthly tuition is $54 per month based on $13.50 per class.
+There is NO registration fee.

 I guarantee your child will enjoy my classes or I will refund your registration fee and first month's tuition.